 There are no National Wild and Scenic Rivers present within the Mid-States Corridor Study Area.
 Therefore, the proposed project will have no adverse impacts to those resources.
 The Lost River is listed as an IDEM Water Designated for Special Protection, is listed on the INRC for Navigable Waterways and is on the NRI for its high quality historic and geologic value.
 Alternative O crosses Lost River once.
-Alternative B crosses a segment of the East Fork of the White River that is included in the NRI.
-The other alternatives that cross the East Fork of the White River do so at non-NRI listed segments.
-The No-Build Alternative and Alternatives C, M and the preferred Alternative P will have no impact on any resources discussed in this section.
+All alternatives cross the East Fork of the White River and do so at non-NRI listed segments.
+The No-Build Alternative and Alternatives B, C, M, P, R, and Refined Preferred Alternative P will have no impact on any resources discussed in this section.